GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

 such as PHP or activities such as serving up static files continue to be run in the standard Apache child processes.

-Note that having denoted that daemon processes should be created by using the WSGIDaemonProcess directive, the WSGIProcessGroup directive still needs to be used to delegate specific WSGI applications to execute within those daemon processes.
+Note that having denoted that daemon processes should be created by using the ``WSGIDaemonProcess`` directive, the ``WSGIProcessGroup`` directive, or the ``process-group`` option of ``WSGIScriptAlias`` still needs to be used to delegate specific WSGI applications to execute within those daemon processes.

 Also note that the name of the daemon process group must be unique for the whole server.
 That is, it is not possible to use the same daemon process group name in different virtual hosts.

-Options which can be supplied to the WSGIDaemonProcess directive are:
+Options which can be supplied to the ``WSGIDaemonProcess`` directive are:

 **user=name | user=#uid**
     Defines the UNIX user *name* or numeric user *uid* of the user that the daemon processes should be run as.
-If this option is not supplied the daemon processes will be run as the same user that Apache would run child processes and as defined by the `User`_ directive.
+If this option is not supplied the daemon processes will be run as the same user that Apache would run child processes, as defined by the `User`_ directive, and it is not necessary to set this to the Apache user yourself.

     Note that this option is ignored if Apache wasn't started as the root user, in which case no matter what the settings, the daemon processes will be run as the user that Apache was started as.

     Also be aware that mod_wsgi will not allow you to run a daemon process group as the root user due to the security risk of running a web application as root.

 **group=name | group=#gid**
     Defines the UNIX group *name* or numeric group *gid* of the primary group that the daemon processes should be run as.
-If this option is not supplied the daemon processes will be run as the same group that Apache would run child processes and as defined by the `Group`_ directive.
+If this option is not supplied the daemon processes will be run as the same group that Apache would run child processes, as defined by the `Group`_ directive, and it is not necessary to set this to the Apache group yourself.

     Note that this option is ignored if Apache wasn't started as the root user, in which case no matter what the settings, the daemon processes